-Baseball will never be the most popular sport in Canada, but from 1989 to 1994 baseball in Toronto was played in front of large crowds that brought a hockey mentality to the baseball diamond.
-Led by manager Cito Gaston and outfielder Joe Carter the Blue Jays were a dominant force in the American League.
+Baseball will never be the most popular sport in Canada, but from 1989 to 1994, baseball in Toronto was played in front of large crowds that brought a hockey mentality to the baseball diamond.
+Led by manager Cito Gaston and outfielder Joe Carter, the Blue Jays were a dominant force in the American League.
 Rogers Centre enabled the organization to spend more money on All-Stars like Roberto Alomar and David Cone while retaining homegrown stars such as John Olerud and Juan Guzman.
-Rogers Centre was more than a ballpark, it was the best ballpark in the world, until the players and owners decided to end the 1994 season and any chance the Blue Jays had at winning a third consecutive World Series title.
+Rogers Centre was more than a ballpark; it was the best ballpark in the world, until the players and owners decided to end the 1994 season and any chance the Blue Jays had at winning a third consecutive World Series title.
 Interest in the Blue Jays waned since the 1995 season began.
-After visiting Rogers Centre I doubted if baseball in Toronto could be successful again.
-I figured they would be the next and last Major League Baseball franchise to leave the great white north for a burgeoning US city like Portland, Oregon, until Blue Jays owner Ted Rogers announced SkyDome would be renamed Rogers Centre and that $210 million was budgeted for team payroll over the next 3 years.
+After visiting Rogers Centre, I doubted if baseball in Toronto could be successful again.
+I figured they would be the next and last Major League Baseball franchise to leave the great white north for a burgeoning US city like Portland, Oregon, until Blue Jays owner Ted Rogers announced that SkyDome would be renamed Rogers Centre and $210 million would be budgeted for team payroll over the next three years.
 This announcement gave Blue Jays General Manager J.P.
-Riccardi the flexibility his predecessors had to build a championship caliber team.
-These improvements to the teams’ finances did not result in any playoff appearances.
-It took a new regimen until 2015 to deliver Toronto’s first playoff appearance since their 1993 World Series run.
-In that 22-year period the Rogers Centre moved down the ballpark rankings.
-Prior to the 2015 season Blue Jays President Paul Beeston estimated the Rogers Centre could use $200MM- $400MM (CAD) in renovations to modernize the ballpark that was once ahead of its’ time.
+Riccardi the flexibility his predecessors had to build a championship-caliber team.
+These improvements to the team’s finances did not result in any playoff appearances.
+It took a new regime until 2015 to deliver Toronto’s first playoff appearance since their 1993 World Series run.
+In that 22-year period, the Rogers Centre moved down the ballpark rankings.
+Prior to the 2015 season, Blue Jays President Paul Beeston estimated the Rogers Centre could use $200400M (CAD) in renovations to modernize the ballpark that was once ahead of its time.